 Sustaining both autonomy and belonging, as I said at the outset of this posting, is vital to assuring a that a loving relationship will be long-lasting.
 Couples who can accordion in and out, sometimes enjoying independent individual mode and at other times enjoying being a closely bonded twosome, increase their odds of staying a happy couple with a healthy relationship.

-Susan Heitler, Ph.D is a Denver clinical psychologist who specializes in treating and writing about couple relationships.
+Susan Heitler, Ph.D, a Denver clinical psychologist, specializes in treating and writing about couple relationships.
 Her current major project is an interactive website that teaches couples the skills for relationship succes: PowerOfTwoMarriage.com.